Updated: June 15, 2020 1:42 p.m. EDT

 Relief measures from the federal government

-The federal government passed the Families First Coronavirus Response Act, which provides temporarily expanded family and medical leave to Americans who work for certain types of employers.
+In mid-March, the federal government passed the Families First Coronavirus Response Act, which provides temporarily expanded family and medical leave to Americans who work for certain types of employers.
 Check with the Department of Labor (DOL) to see whether any leave you take related to coronavirus (for yourself or if you’re caring for a family member) would be covered under the Family and Medical Leave Act (FMLA).

 - $1,200 for single filers with incomes under $75,000.
 The payment reduces $50 for every $1,000, up to $99,000.